 If you’re looking for an option that works for dry and damp hair, this is the set for you.
 Foam rollers will create tight and defined curls and much like the satin rollers, they’ll be gentle on your strands.

 How to Use Hot Rollers for Fine Hair

 1. Start by washing and conditioning your hair with a volumizing duo.

 2. Blow-dry your hair.

-Roughly blow-dry your hair until it’s around 90% dry.
+Roughly blow-dry your hair until it’s around 90 percent dry.
 Turn your hot rollers on to warm them up.

 3. Tease, roll and set.

 Once the rollers have cooled down you can unroll each one and let the curl fall.
 Gently comb through all of the curls while taking care not to brush out the teased sections at the root.
-Set the look with the Bed Head by TIGI Full of It Volume Hairspray to add extra volume and keep your style locked in place.
+Set the look with Bed Head by TIGI Superstar Queen for a Day Thickening Spray to add extra volume and keep your style locked in place.